 - A notification is sent to Acme Symphony's endpoint.

-- Acme Symphony knows of the purchase and sends tickets to the purchaser, and subscription purchase is reflected in Acme Symphony's store front.
+- Acme Symphony knows of the purchase and is able to trigger additional workflows like sending tickets to the purchaser.

 The rest of the document clarifies the technical implementation and provides specifics for implementing your endpoint.

 Here is a high-level diagram of the process:

 - Amazon Simple Notification Service (Amazon SNS) is a managed service that provides message delivery from publishers to subscribers.
 For full details see Amazon's SNS Developer Guide.